 Bruce Sterling is also cited among those people who were excited, but wary, about the early promise of online freedom.
 Sterling, an accomplished science fiction writer turned technology commentator, is noted for the concept of “spime”, a weird word he coined that mashes up the terms space and time.

-Among their many attributes, spimes are objects that can be tracked throughput their entire existence, from a virtual representation to a physical manifestation to the inevitable breakdown into raw material, using technologies like MRI (magnetic resonance imaging), RFI (radio frequency identification), GPS (global positioning system), Internet search engines, cameras, cookies, trackers and the like.
+Among their many attributes, spimes are objects that can be tracked throughout their entire existence, from an early virtual representation to a fully physical manifestation to an inevitable disintegration and breakdown into raw material; the tracking involves almost any technology, including MRI (magnetic resonance imaging), RFI (radio frequency identification), GPS (global positioning system), Internet search engines, cameras, cookies, trackers and the like.

 Although York says there is no perfect model to address these issues, she does feel strongly that a broader approach to content ownership and moderation, both from a human and a platform point of view, is necessary.